lgactna/thesis-compile/md/_TODO.md

 - [x] #task 2.1 - Write this entire section, probably mostly from [@grajedaAvailabilityDatasetsDigital2017] 📅 2025-02-08 ✅ 2025-02-08

-**39.3 - Architecture and design** (~100%)
+**39.3 - Architecture and design** (~95%)
-Done (unless the architecture diagram needs to be reworked, either to fit in better with the text or to actually move stuff around in the diagram itself)
+Done, except for reworking chapters 3-6 based on the whole architectural diagram stuff

 - [x] #task 3 - Consider incorporating concepts explicitly from [@horsmanDatasetConstructionChallenges2021] 📅 2025-02-09 ✅ 2025-02-08
 - [x] #task 3.2 - Update the architecture diagram to look nicer, and remove all "notes" that are supposed to just be for me 📅 2025-02-09 ✅ 2025-02-08
 - [x] #task 3.2 - Consider making the connection between the "three distinct concepts" and the diagram to be more clear, most likely by editing or adding a simpler diagram that provides a closer 1-1 connection between those components 📅 2025-02-09 ✅ 2025-02-08
 	- that is, you'd have one big scary diagram, and then a simplified version of the same diagram

-**39.4 - Action automation** (~75%)
+**39.4 - Action automation** (~95%)
+Done, except for the architectural diagram stuff and any additional table rows for new RPyC submodules

 - [x] #task 4 - Consider adding an inset diagram from the complete architectural diagram, and then briefly explaining what parts of the diagram correspond to which sections below; also consider moving the content into 4.1 📅 2025-02-08 ✅ 2025-02-08
-- 4.2 - after more agentless generation is implemented, it needs to be discussed in greater detail in the context of AKF
+- [x] 4.2 - after more agentless generation is implemented, it needs to be discussed in greater detail in the context of AKF
+	- basically done, it's just the same as VMPOP

 - 4.3 - add any new application-specific information to the table
-	-  [ ] #task by extension: achieve feature party with what's discussed in ForTrace page 11, at least as close as possible 📅 2025-02-09
+	- this can kinda just be written as we go, it's just individual table lines

-- [ ] #task 4.4 - after physical generation is implemented, it needs to be discussed in greater detail in the context of AKF 📅 2025-02-10
+- [x] #task 4.4 - after physical generation is implemented, it needs to be discussed in greater detail in the context of AKF 📅 2025-02-10 ✅ 2025-02-27

-**39.5 - Output and validation** (~30%)
+**39.5 - Output and validation** (~75%)
+Also needs architectural diagram stuff

 - 5.1 - Consider removing this section and just having it be at the top level
-- [ ] #task 5.2 - Write the entire section (how do we generate relevant outputs from the framework? how do we optimize these outputs for distribution and storage?) 📅 2025-02-08
+- [x] 5.2 - Write the entire section (how do we generate relevant outputs from the framework? how do we optimize these outputs for distribution and storage?)
-- 5.3.3 - Show how the CASE bindings are actually used throughout AKF
+- [x] 5.3.3 - Show how the CASE bindings are actually used throughout AKF
+	- i don't really show how they're used but it's at a high-enough level detail that you'll get the point -- anyways, that can be deferred to sections 6.2 and 6.3

-- 5.4 - Write the entire section (human readable reporting) - also requires implementation
+- 5.4 - Write the entire section (human readable reporting) - also requires some implementation
+- [x] 5.5 - need to talk about making scenarios reproducibility

-**39.6 - Building scenarios** (~20%)
+**39.6 - Building scenarios** (~60%)
+Also needs architectural diagram stuff

-- 6.2 - Demonstrate what simple usage of the AKF libraries look like
+- [ ] 6.2 - Demonstrate what simple usage of the AKF libraries look like
+	- Still need example imperative script of AKF doing some basic browser stuff and dumping out core outputs, preferably also using CASE

-- 6.3 - Describe the design decisions and analysis of prior declarative languages, and also implement the declarative syntax + translator itself
+- [ ] 6.3 - Describe the design decisions and analysis of prior declarative languages, and also implement the declarative syntax + translator itself
+	- Still need example declarative script doing the same browser stuff, with brief explanation

-- 6.4 - Describe using generative AI for artifacts
+- [ ] 6.4 - Describe using generative AI for artifacts
-- 6.5 - Describing using generative AI for scenarios
+- [ ] 6.5 - Describing using generative AI for scenarios

 **39.7 - Evaluation and observations** (0%)

 - The whole thing – can't be worked on *at all* unless we make enough progress

-**39.8 - Future work** (~90%)
+**39.8 - Future work** (~100%)
-Done, except for some sentences that may be dependent on things getting done or not, as well as the "distribution" section (which also depends on things getting done or not)
+Basically done, might need to change some language depending on what does/doesn't get done

 **39.9 - Conclusion** (~100%)
 Done, except for some sentences that may be dependent on things getting done or not

+**39.A - Architectural diagrams** (0%)
+Need to rework everything, break up the architectural diagrams and put them here (maybe)

+**39.B - Code samples** (~100%)
+Likely done unless more code blocks need to be moved in here

+**39.C - Acronyms** (?)
+Will take some work to integrate with rest of thesis

+**39.D - Glossary** (?)
+Will take some work to integrate with thesis; also need to identify actual glossary terms to include

 ---
 Chapters, v1